top of page

 Small objects need to be magnified

-We have many smaller objects in the cabinets, which visitors won't be able to get up close to, so the ability to enlarge images is important.
+There are many smaller objects in the cabinets, which visitors won't be able to get up close to, so the ability to enlarge images is important.

 Limit dwell time and allow visitors to see what they want in short interactions